Equimatchable Claw-Free Graphs: Preliminaries

 We denote by $P_p$, $C_p$ and $K_p$ the path, cycle, and complete graph, respectively, on $p$ vertices and by $K_{p,q}$ the complete bipartite graph with bipartition sizes $p$ and $q$.
 The graph $K_{1,3}$ is termed \emph{claw}.
 A graph is \emph{claw-free} if it contains no claw as an induced subgraph.

 A set of vertices $S$ of a connected graph $G$ such that $G \setminus S$ is not connected is termed a \emph{cut set}.
-A graph $G$ is \emph{$k$-connected} if every cut set of it has at least $k$ vertices.
-The \emph{(vertex) connectivity} of $G$, denoted by $\kappa(G)$, is the size of the smallest cut set of $G$.
+A cut set is \emph{minimal} if none of its proper subsets is a cut set.
+A \emph{$k$-cut} is a cut set with $k$ vertices.
+A graph is \emph{$k$-connected} if it has more than $k$ vertices and every cut set of it has at least $k$ vertices.
+The \emph{(vertex) connectivity} of $G$, denoted by $\kappa(G)$, is the biggest number $k$ such that $G$ is $k$-connected.

 A \emph{matching} of a graph $G$ is a subset $M \subseteq E(G)$ of pairwise non-adjacent edges.
 A vertex $v$ of $G$ is \emph{saturated} by $M$ if $v \in V (M)$ and \emph{exposed} by $M$ otherwise.
 A matching $M$ is \emph{maximal} in $G$ if no other matching of $G$ contains $M$.
 Note that a matching $M$ is maximal if and only if $V(G) \setminus V(M)$ is an independent set.
 A matching $M$ is a \emph{perfect matching} of $G$ if $V(M)=V(G)$.